About Consumer Voice

 To carry out our mission, we:

-The solid base for the Consumer Voice is its more than 200 member groups with a growing individual membership of more than 2,000.
-Members and subscribers to the Consumer Voice's information resources from nearly all 50 states comprise a diverse and caring coalition of local citizen action groups, state and local long-term care ombudsmen, legal services programs, religious organizations, professional groups, nursing home employees' unions, concerned providers, national organizations and growing numbers of family and resident councils.
+Members and subscribers to the Consumer Voice's resources hail from all 50 states and are comprised of a diverse and caring coalition of local citizen action groups, state and local long-term care ombudsmen, legal services programs, religious organizations, professional groups, nursing home employees' unions, concerned providers, national organizations and growing numbers of family and resident councils.
+The Consumer Voice's grassroots network consists of over 10,000 members.

 The Consumer Voice provides information and leadership on federal and state regulatory and legislative policy development and models and strategies to improve care and life for residents of nursing homes and other long-term care facilities.
 Ongoing work addresses issues such as: